 I came away from this expedition with a profound respect for the people of Russia.
 I alluded to the kindness of the people, but this was the end of the Soviet Union and I am pretty sure everyone knew that the experiment called communism was not working and about to end.
-Looking back on it now, it would of been understandable if the people felt cheated or deceived, but I don’t recall them acting that way.
+Looking back on it now, it would have been understandable if the people felt cheated or deceived, but I don’t recall them acting that way.
 Perhaps it happened when the Soviet Union actually came to an end.

 Have you stayed in touch with the two Russian cyclists who traveled with you?

 Yes, we still hear from Volodya and Alexander.
 In fact, Alexander has been helping me with this presentation by providing me context on modern day Russia.
 They both still live in Novosibirsk.

 Of all the epic adventure travels you’ve had on a bicycle, is there one you’d like to do again?